 What to Know Before Traveling to Bonaire

 - Take a money belt.
-Bonaire is an incredibly safe place to visit but pickpockets still work the crowds, especially when the cruise ship is in town (almost every day of the week).
-You’ll have no need for money at most of the (all-inclusive) resorts but mind your stash when you’re in town.
+Bonaire is an incredibly safe place to visit, but pickpockets still work the crowds, especially when the cruise ship is in town (almost every day of the week).
+You’ll not need money at most of the (all-inclusive) resorts, but mind your stash when you’re in town.

 - Bonaire is the perfect place to obtain your PADI certification